 1610s, "involving apoplexy," from French apoplectique (16c.), from Latin apoplecticus, from Greek apoplektikos "disabled by a stroke, crippled, struck dumb, senseless; crippled, palsied," extended form of apoplektos, verbal adjective of apoplessein "strike down and incapacitate" (see apoplexy).
-Meaning "showing symptoms of apoplexy" (1721) gradually shaded into "enraged, very angry" by early 19c.
-Noun meaning "one suffering apoplexy" is from 1660s.
+The meaning "showing symptoms of apoplexy" (1721) gradually shaded into "enraged, very angry" by early 19c.
+The noun meaning "one suffering apoplexy" is from 1660s.

 updated on September 23, 2022